tabithatxc/wire-docs/src/understand/single-sign-on-and-provisioning/main.rst

     In particular, without :term:`SCIM` all Wire users will be named according their e-mail address and won’t have any rich profiles.
     See below in the :term:`SCIM` section for a more detailled explanation.

-User login for the first time with :term:`SSO`
+User login for the first time with SSO
 ======================================

 :term:`SSO` allows users to register and log into Wire with their company credentials that they use on other software in their workplace.